-The tables below presents disaggregated revenues from contracts with customers for the year ended 31 March 2020 by offerings.
-The Company believes that this disaggregation best depicts how the nature, amount, timing and uncertainty of our revenues and cash flows are affected by industry, market and other economic factors.
+The tables below presents disaggregated revenues from contracts with customers for the year ended 31 March 2021.
+The Company believes that this disaggregation best depicts how the nature, amount, timing and uncertainity of our revenues and cash flows are affected by industry, market and other economic factors.